ethan-andrews-207/Wind-Farm-Generation-in-US/README.md

 4. 'geo_merge.py'
 - This script merges the NREL wind site model data onto the plant information intermediary output file 'plant_full_info' from the 'plants' script.
 Using the geopandas sjoin_nearest method, the script joins each plant to its nearest model site.
 The script then writes out an intermediary output file called 'nearest_sim.csv'
 5. 'analysis.py'
-- This script is composed of three main parts: cleaning, modelling, and visualizing
+- This script is composed of three main parts: cleaning/prepping, modelling, and visualizing
--
+- Cleaning/Prepping (lines 1:82): This section reads in three intermediary output files produced the above scripts- 'plant_gen_2020','plant_gen_history', and 'nearest_sim'.
+The model simulation data is merged onto the plant characteristics and generation DataFrames using the plant ID.
+I calculate capacity factor, which is the key outcome of interest in this analysis.
+Lastly, I create a sub-dataframe that isolates the plants that I will use in the regression by filtering out plants whose generation performance is skewed based on either data issues, being offline for a significant portion of the year, or having come online in 2020.
+I then split off a the Capacity Factor from the independent variables for modelling.
+- Modelling (lines 84:97): This section contains the linear OLS modelling of the filtered dataset (n=1094) using the statsmodels module.
+The results are written out as a picture just containing the variables that have statistically significant relationship to capacity factor at 95% level.
+That picture is also pasted above.
+- Visualizing (101:274): The remainder of the script contains the code that creates the charts that make up the Datapane report, including some aggregating for certain charts.
+The Altair module is used to create interactive visualizations, which is built on HTML.
+The code both saves a local HTML version of the report, but also uploads the report to Datapane's website, where it is publically accessible via the URL pasted above.

+## Findings

+I encourage viewers to explore the charts and regression results.
+One thing that motivated this project was the question of whether developers have gotten better at siting wind plants over time as technology and data has helped reduce uncertainty.
+The regression results show there is a sigificant negative relationship between plant age and capacity factor, supporting that hypothesis.
+Also of interest, certain states have significantly lower capacity factors than average.
+This analysis doesn't go far enough to answer why that is, but it left me wondering how plant curtailment shows up in this data.
+Unfortunately, there is not much data on curtailment at the plant level, but I believe there may be way to estimate it by combining this data with wholesale power market data, assuming plants with high marginal energy costs are the ones that get curtailed.

-*Capacity factor equals a plants actual generations expressed as a percentage of it's maximum possible generation if it were to operate at full capacity over the given period of time.
-In this analysis, I focus on plant-level capacity factor for 2020.
+*Capacity factor is a plants actual power generation expressed as a percentage of its maximum possible generation if it were to operate at full capacity over the given period of time.
+In this analysis, I focus on annual plant-level capacity factor for 2020.